Is It Time To Rethink The Phrase “Starting A Family”?

 Advertisement

 This definition of family has been useful, particularly politically.
 As Sarah Jaffe writes in her introduction to Work Won’t Love You Back: "The family itself was and is a social, economic, and political institution.
-It developed alongside other such institutions – capitalism and the state – and, like them, developed as a mechanism of controlling and directing labor, in this case, the labor of women."
-The labor in this instance is the labor of love, the act of caring for and sustaining the money-earning labor of the man as well as raising children to repeat the cycle.
+It developed alongside other such institutions – capitalism and the state – and, like them, developed as a mechanism of controlling and directing labour, in this case, the labour of women."
+The labour in this instance is the labour of love, the act of caring for and sustaining the money-earning labour of the man as well as raising children to repeat the cycle.
 Reproduction through family lines was necessary across the classes both to produce new workers and bring in more essential income, and to keep wealth and land within the clear boundaries of biological ties.

 The necessity of defining family in this way is less acute than it was in the 19th and 20th centuries but echoes of it remain, particularly in the popular, more euphemistic definition of family that many (myself included) have unwittingly used.
 Family is a surrogate term for having children: bringing in a new generation is 'starting a family;' a focus of feminist liberation is that women shouldn’t have to choose between work and 'family' (aka having children); and questions about whether or not you’re trying to get pregnant are couched in the more indirect phrase: 'When are you starting your family?'